anskarl/LoMRF/doc/1_1_knowledge_base.md

 | Forall | Universal quantification                   |
 | Exist  | Existential quantification                 |

-*By default all are variables implicitly assumed to be universally quantified unless otherwise indicated.*
+*By default all variables implicitly assumed to be universally quantified unless otherwise indicated.*

 A knowledge base may contain both *hard and soft-constrained* formulas.
 Hard-constrained formulas are associated with an infinite weight value and capture the knowledge which is assumed to be certain.
 Therefore, an acceptable world must at least satisfy the hard constraints.
-Soft constraints, on the other hand, capture imperfect knowledge in the domain, allowing for the existence of worlds in which this knowledge is violated.
+Soft constraints, on the other hand, capture imperfect knowledge in the domain, allowing the existence of worlds in which this knowledge is violated.
-  * Hard-constrained formulas, do not have weights (the weight is assumed to be infinite) and capture the knowledge which is assumed to be certain.
+  * *Hard-constrained formulas*, do not have weights (the weight is assumed to be infinite) and capture the knowledge which is assumed to be certain.
-  * Soft-constrained formulas are always associated with weights and capture imperfect knowledge, allowing for the existence of worlds in which this knowledge is violated.
+  * *Soft-constrained formulas* are always associated with weights and capture imperfect knowledge, allowing the existence of worlds in which this knowledge is violated.

 ## Definite Clauses